 Luxor recently added a 3rd museum attraction, Discovering King Tut’s Tomb.
 While there are no real artifacts on display, guests walk along with Howard Carter as he makes his monumental discovery.

-Hopefully, I was able to help you identify an activity or two to add to your list of things to do at MGM Grand and at resorts nearby!
+Hopefully, I was able to help you identify an activity or two to add to your itinerary!

 Related: A complete list of free things to do in Vegas!